 Coconut Macaroons On Wire Rack With Chocolate Drizzle and Dip

-Or, all of my semifreddo recipes call for 8 egg yolks, so that’s another great way to use them up.
-See Peanut Butter Semifreddo, Dark Cherry Semifreddo, or Homemade Vanilla Ice Cream Without An Ice Cream Machine.
+All of my semifreddo recipes call for 8 egg yolks, so that’s another great way to use them up.
+Try my Peanut Butter Semifreddo, Dark Cherry Semifreddo, or Homemade Vanilla Ice Cream Without An Ice Cream Machine.

-You can also use them for homemade lemon curd or orange curd.
+You can also use them for creme brûlée or homemade lemon curd.

 Recipe Tips and FAQ